SMARTNET MOBILITY SECURITY +

 Please use our A-Z INDEX to navigate this site where page links may lead to other sites

-SMARTNET ™ encapsulates several advanced concepts, such that one might lose sight of the features and advantages of this comprehensive transport infrastructure system.
-Please therefore use the header and footer links on associated web pages for ease of subject navigation.
+SMARTNET ™ encapsulates several advanced concepts, such that one might lose sight of the features and advantages of what is effectively, a multi-faceted transport infrastructure system based on the creation of a standard energy cartridge format for modern EV designs and smart load levelling.

-SmartNet is a mobility and energy storage solution with future proofing by way of unparalleled transitional ability to/from (or mixed) battery and hydrogen cartridges, flexibly, catering for electric buses, cars and trucks with compatible instant recharging.
+SmartNet is a mobility and energy storage solution with future proofing by way of an unparalleled ability to transition to and from (or operate as a mix of) battery and hydrogen energy cartridges, flexibly, catering for electric buses, cars and (exceptionally) trucks with compatible (near) instant recharging and refuelling.
+This may, and we hope that it will, include any other means of storing energy that is known, or might realistically materialize in the future.

-Where plug-in park & charge cannot realistically provide a transport infrastructure to replace diesel and petrol vehicles; SmartNet can.
+Where plug-in park & charge cannot realistically provide a transport infrastructure to replace diesel and petrol vehicles; SmartNet can, without the need to build additional (traditional) electricity generating stations to cope with the next generations of super fast charge batteries.

-4. Make electric cars cheaper to purchase and operate with Pay As You Drive technology future proofing.
+4. Make electric cars economical to buy and operate with Pay As You Drive technology future proofing.

 EU GRID NETWORK - Conventional charging points would need to be installed at the rate of 288,462 parking spaces per week Europe wide to cater for 150 million vehicles in daily use within 10 years, or 144,230 per week within 20 years.
 We do not consider such a proposition to be realistic.
 A more practical approach for long term energy security for transport, is a network of SMARTNET FASTCHARGE service stations.
 The built in safeguards include load leveling and longer battery life, plus the ability to move to hydrogen fuel as and when the technology is developed, without needing to change vehicles or service stations.
 It is all planned for with SMARTNET.